 Complete guide to the BP Pulse (formerly Polar Plus) charging network

-This is how to charge your electric or plug-in hybrid car on the BP Pulse public charging network (formerly known as Polar Plus)
+This is how to charge your electric or plug-in hybrid car on the BP Pulse public charging network (which was formerly known as the Polar Plus network)

-The BP Pulse charging network – known as the Polar Plus network before a December 2020 rebrand – consists of more than 7,000 charging points across the UK, and includes everything from slow chargers to nearly 700 rapid chargers nationwide.
+The BP Pulse charging network – which used to be known as the Polar Plus network before a December 2020 rebrand – consists of more than 8,000 charging points across the UK, including some slow chargers and hundreds of rapid chargers nationwide.

-BP Pulse plans to expand its charging network to 16,000 charging points by 2030, with an emphasis on ultra-rapid charging.
+BP Pulse plans to expand its charging network to 16,000 points by 2030, with an emphasis on ultra-rapid charging.
 In March 2021, the firm announced new charging hubs (pictured below), similar to the Gridserve facility in Braintree.
 These will offer 24 charging points and 300kW charging speeds at "high-traffic locations" alongside the UK motorway network.
-The exact locations of these hubs will be confirmed soon.
+The exact locations of these hubs have yet to be confirmed.

-BP Pulse operates (as of November 2020) over 80 ultra-rapid 150kW charging points.
+As of November 2020, BP Pulse operates over 80 'ultra-rapid' 150kW charging points.
 The first was revealed in June 2019, with installations rolling out at BP forecourts from August that year.
-In January 2020, it opened a rapid-charging hub on the M6 in Lancashire, at the Caton Road Park & Ride location near Junction 34, installing six 50kW units.
-It expects to have 400 of the 150kW units in place across the country by 2021.
+In January 2020, it opened a rapid-charging hub on the M6 in Lancashire, at the Caton Road Park & Ride location near Junction 34, comprised of six 50kW units.
+It expects to have 400 150kW units in place across the country by 2021.

 A live map of the BP Pulse network showing the status of all its chargers can be viewed on the company’s website.
 There’s also a dedicated app for smartphone users.